-Nicola was with us for 3 years until teh end 0f March 2013.
-She has since taken up a position as Associate Professor at the Department of Informatics at the University of Pretoria.
+Nicola was with us for 3 years until the end of March 2013.
+She took up a position as Associate Professor at the Department of Informatics at the University of Pretoria in April 2013 and will take up a position as Professor in Computer Science at the University of Namibia in June 2014.
 Congratulations Nic!

 Here I summarise the path that led me to join MEKE at the Meraka Institute in May 2010.